YifanShenSZ/C6H7N-aniline/diabatz/analysis/loop-corner/README.md

 * g: actually N-H
 * h: actually C out of NH2

 The starting point r0 is at the loop corner, so this analysis is called `loop-corner`.
-Although the sketch shows r0 at lower left corner, we can assign negative dg and/or dh to inverse the loop, thus r0 can also be the lower right, upper right, upper left corners
+Although the sketch shows r0 at lower left corner, we can assign negative dg and dh to inverse the loop, thus r0 can also be the upper right corner

+Although r0 can also be lower right and upper left corners, in those cases the loop becomes clockwise

 Conical intersection locations
 |   X   |    N-H     | C out of NH2 |